MuadJOmar/DotFiles/README.md

-# My DotFiles Repo
-## This Where I Store My Configuration Foles For Verios Apps

-` sudo pacman -Syu `
+# Welcome to my Dotfiles Repository!
+## This is a place where most of my configurations will be.